lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 .. note::

-   Example of a project's release file:
+   Example of a maven release file:

 .. code-block:: bash